Strong Cosmic Censorship in the presence of matter: the decisive effect of horizon oscillations on the black hole interior geometry: Introduction

 In the current paper we will only be interested in the dynamics of the black hole interior.
 In particular, instead of studying the Cauchy problem with data on $\Sigma$, we will prescribe the scalar field $\phi$ and the metric on an ingoing cone $\underline{C}_{in}$ and on an outgoing cone $\HH$ emulating the event horizon of an already-formed black hole.
 This setting corresponds to a characteristic initial value problem with data imposed on $\HH\cup \underline{C}_{in}$, see \cref{fig:cauchyhorizonexists}.
 Our study of this characteristic initial value problem will be entirely self-contained.
 We will however continue to depict $\Sigma$ on \cref{fig:cauchyhorizonexists} and subsequent figures for completeness.
 Our assumptions on the characteristic initial data on $\HH\cup \underline{C}_{in}$ will be made in accordance with the conjectured late-time tails on the event horizon $\HH$ arising from generic Cauchy data on asymptotically flat $\Sigma$, see the discussion below.

-\paragraph{Conjectured late-time asymptotics on the event horizon $\HH$ and contrast with the vacuum case.} Heuristic arguments regarding the black hole exterior in the physics literature (see \cite{HodPiran1,KoyamaTomimatsu,KonoplyaZhidenko,BurkoKhanna,OrenPiran}) indicate that (spherically symmetric) dynamical black holes arising from Cauchy data on $\Sigma$ for the EMKG model relax to Reissner--Nordstr\"{o}m along the event horizon $\HH$ at a slow, \emph{non-integrable} rate $v^{-s}$, $s \in (\frac{1}{2},1]$ for large $v$, in a standard Eddington--Finkelstein coordinate $v$.
+\paragraph{Conjectured late-time asymptotics on the event horizon $\HH$ and contrast with the vacuum case.} Heuristic arguments regarding the black hole exterior in the physics literature (see \cite{HodPiran1,KoyamaTomimatsu,KonoplyaZhidenko,BurkoKhanna,OrenPiran}) indicate that (spherically symmetric) dynamical black holes arising from Cauchy data on $\Sigma$ for the EMKG model relax to Reissner--Nordstr\"{o}m along the event horizon $\HH$ at a slow\footnote{ Precisely, these slow rates hold conjecturally for a massive ($m^2\neq 0$) scalar field and/or strongly charged ($|q_0 e|\geq \frac{1}{2}$) one.}, \emph{non-integrable} rate $v^{-s}$, $s \in (\frac{1}{2},1]$ for large $v$, in a standard Eddington--Finkelstein coordinate $v$.
 This is in contrast to the faster and integrable rate $s>1$ proved in the uncharged massless case $m^2=q_0=0$ \cite{PriceLaw}, or assumed in vacuum by Dafermos--Luk \cite{KerrStab} (see already \eqref{Kerr.decay}).
 This fast, integrable rate $v^{-s},\ s >1$ in vacuum is indeed sufficient to prove the existence of a Cauchy horizon $\CH$, across which the spacetime is continuously extendible: this led to a \emph{falsification of \cref{C0SCC} in vacuum without symmetry assumptions} \cite{KerrStab} (or for spherically symmetric models as in \cite{MihalisPHD,Moi}), see already \cref{downfall.section}.